 - Janai Nelson

 Ms. Abudu has dedicated her career to safeguarding the right to vote and strengthening democracy.
 Her confirmation will bring much-needed expertise and perspective to the Eleventh Circuit.
 Ms. Abudu’s extensive record defending the civil rights and civil liberties of all demonstrates her profound commitment to equal justice under the law.
-Her record of litigation demonstrates a rigorous work ethic, a commitment to public service, and an unwavering commitment to justice that make her well suited for judicial service.
+Her record of litigation demonstrates a rigorous work ethic, a commitment to public service, and an unwavering commitment to justice that make her well-suited for judicial service.
 Moreover, Ms. Abudu’s extensive courtroom experience in all facets of litigation renders her eminently qualified to serve on the Court of Appeals for the Eleventh Circuit.